Marital War for Dominance: A No-Winner Game

 Too Sweet to Give Up

 Somehow I think that marriage counselling doesn't achieve much in the direction of "burying the axe" between spouses.
-They are enjoying it way too much as to give it up, even though contradicting themselves with whining to the others about "his/her unbearable controlling behavior".
+They are enjoying it way too much with a dark passion as to give it up, even though contradicting themselves with whining to the others about "his/her unbearable controlling behavior".

 Well, what can we say -- it takes all kinds, right?
 In some cases, and again, I am quite tempted to call them rare -- couples do get tired of their routine, and change their tune.
 Maybe after one of them happened to get seriously sick, and a sudden prospect of a possible loss sobered them up.

 As a Warning to Those Mild Mannered in Love

 Basically, this article is not so much about offering an advice to such couple how to snap out of that dark passion---as it is to serve as a warning to those young and mellow folks contemplating marriage, and with a partner displaying signs of a bossiness.

 It's unfortunate that they feel that need to be "guided" by a stronger hand in life, not knowing that "guidance" is about to take a character of a despotic control to which they will have to answer with an equal force of resistance.

 When It Gets Too Much for Too Long

-One of the most unfortunate outcomes of such marital bullying is not a divorce but a spouse, usually wife succumbing to that long mistreatment and turning emotionally dull and indifferent, often depressed and robot-like, just accepting it---oftentimes "for sake of kids".
+One of the most unfortunate outcomes of such marital bullying is not a divorce but a spouse, usually wife, succumbing to that long mistreatment and turning emotionally dull and indifferent, often depressed and robot-like, just accepting it---oftentimes "for sake of the kids".

 In her misery, she may still go passively aggressive by secretly getting kids to take sides and feel sorry for her.
 It has its rewards in that stronger bond with them, and in having someone who understands while probably getting a similar treatment.

-Unless they shake it off in their adulthood, such kids may perpetuate that victimhood through their own marriage, with the same dysfunctional features going on for generations.
+Unless they shake it off in their adulthood, such kids may perpetuate that victimhood through their own marriage, with the same dysfunctional features going on for some generations.

 Kids should Be Enough of a Motivation